UConn's mascot becomes part of wedding party

 In a Sunday, July 8, 2-18 photo, UConn mascot Jonathan XIV, center right, walks down the aisle with ring bearer Evan Bronko, 4, and Spencer Korona, 17, during the wedding of Daniel and Holly Bronko in Simsbury, ... more

 SIMSBURY, Conn.
-(AP) — The Siberian Husky that serves as the mascot for the University of Connecticut is taking on a new role: assistant ring bearer for two university alumni.
+(AP) — The Siberian Husky that serves as the mascot for the University of Connecticut is taking on another role: assistant ring bearer for two university alumni.

-Jonathan XIV, was an assistant ring bearer for Daniel and Holly Bronko last month as they tied the knot in Simsbury.
+Jonathan XIV, was part of the wedding party for Daniel and Holly Bronko last month as they tied the knot in Simsbury.
 He had the ring box on his collar as he walked up the aisle.

-Jonathan also had brought the engagement ring to Daniel, 24, as he surprised Holly, 28, with a proposal.
+Jonathan also was involved when Daniel, 24, surprised Holly, 28, with a proposal last year.
 The engagement video became a social media sensation.

+Daniel Bronko had reached out to Jonathan's handlers in advance of the engagement.
+He brought Holly to a favorite spot by the lake on campus, then dropped to one knee when the dog showed up with the engagement ring attached to his collar.

-The South Windsor pair had met in 2013 while studying elementary education and working at UConn's recreation center.
+The pair met in 2013 while studying elementary education and working at UConn's recreation center.

+The couple live in South Windsor and are both elementary school teachers in Ellington

 After Daniel kissed the bride, Holly bent down during the wedding photo shoot and got a lick on the face from Jonathan.